LuiseFreese/blog/iceberg-model.md

 ## approach to solve the issue:

-Before we can change itm we first need to udnerstand it and get the bigger picture of the situation we are facing.
+Before we can change it, we first need to understand it and get the bigger picture of the situation we are facing.
 A good tool to facilitate deeper thinking is the iceberg model.

 ### whats is the iceberg model